 17. Pineapple Lumps

-Pineapple Lumps is a treat that you can easily buy from supermarkets or ice-cream stalls along the streets.
-It has been available since the 1950s and is deeply rooted in Kiwis culture.
+Pineapple Lumps is a kind of lollies that you can easily buy from supermarkets or ice-cream stalls along the streets.
+It has been available since the 1950s and is deeply rooted in Kiwis’ culture.

 This is a sort of firm marshmallow with pineapple flavored and covered in milk chocolate.
 You might think that pineapple and chocolate are a weird combination, but it eventually works well for this treat, especially in a frozen state.